RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Each N64 emulator/video plugin should be set to the lowest resolution (CEA-1 for most displays) through the runcommand menu.
 This will slightly increase performance by limiting the up-scaling the pi has to perform.
 This is not necessary for the gles2n64 video plugin.

 **NOTE** The gliden64 video plugin currently has issues with frame buffer emulation on the pi that causes visual glitches which lead to a crash after about 10-20 mins of playtime.
-A recent update has taken care of this issue so it is highly recommended that you update mupen64plus from SOURCE.
+A recent update has taken care of this issue so it is highly recommended that you update mupen64plus to the latest version.

 ## Notes on Audio